-The Price School of Public Policy believes that the best way to support our students in their career planning and job search efforts is to familiarize the real estate industry with the value of the Dollinger MRED program and with the high caliber of our students and alumni.
-MRED students are provided with several avenues to develop professional contacts with prominent developers and our alumni.
+The USC Price School of Public Policy believes the best way to support students in career planning and job search efforts is to familiarize the real estate industry with the value of the Dollinger MRED degree and with the high caliber of our students and alumni.
+MRED students are provided with several avenues to establish professional contacts with prominent firms and our alumni.

-The Speaker Series is one way in which students interact with and learn from real estate professionals and alumni.
-Prominent developers, consultants, and other industry leaders come to campus for an informal seminar and lunch with students weekly throughout most of the academic year.
+The MRED Speaker Series is one way in which students interact with and learn from real estate professionals and alumni.
+Throughout the academic year, prominent developers, investors, and other industry leaders come to campus for informal weekly seminars and lunch with students.

 Real Estate Industry Night

-Students are encouraged to strengthen their ties to the development industry through membership in professional organizations.
-The Urban Land Institute (ULI), the Building Industry Association (BIA), the International Council of Shopping Centers (ICSC), and the National Association of Home Builders (NAHB) are among the organizations which offer many useful services, conferences, and publications.
+Students are encouraged to strengthen ties to the real estate industry through membership in professional organizations.
+The Urban Land Institute (ULI), the Building Industry Association (BIA), the International Council of Shopping Centers (ICSC), and NAIOP are among the organizations that offer useful services, conferences, and publications.
 Many of the professional organizations offer special rates for student members.

 Graduate Real Estate Association

 The Graduate Real Estate Association is a university-wide group for graduate students pursuing real estate degrees.
-Students from the Dollinger MRED program along with MBA, Master of Planning, Master of Construction Management, and Law students comprise the membership.
-GREA’s goal is to provide students with exposure to different careers and opportunities available in real estate, to link members with professionals in the real estate industry, and to educate students on real estate trends and the impact of real estate on the business world.
+Students from the Dollinger MRED program, along with MBA, MPL, Master of Construction Management, and Law students comprise the membership.
+The GREA’s goals are to provide students with exposure to different careers and opportunities in real estate, link members with real estate professionals, and educate students on market trends.